MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

 The sample app uses environment variables (app settings) to define connection information for the database and storage account but these variables don't include passwords.
 Instead, authentication is done passwordless with `DefaultAzureCredential`.

-The repo code shown uses the [`DefaultAzureCredential`](/python/api/azure-identity/azure.identity.defaultazurecredential) class constructor without passing the user-assigned managed identity client ID to the constructor.
+The sample app code uses the [`DefaultAzureCredential`](/python/api/azure-identity/azure.identity.defaultazurecredential) class constructor without passing the user-assigned managed identity client ID to the constructor.
 In this scenario, the fallback is to check for the AZURE_CLIENT_ID environment variable, which you set as an app setting.

 If the AZURE_CLIENT_ID environment variable doesn't exist, the system-assigned managed identity will be used if it's configured.
 For more information, see [Introducing DefaultAzureCredential](/azure/developer/intro/passwordless-overview#introducing-defaultazurecredential).